 Note: This gorilla group split into two: the Nshongi group of 26 gorillas and the newly formed Mishaya group with 10 individuals

 The Nshongi Family features as the biggest gorilla troop having reached a size of 36 members.
 After the split of Mishaya, the group reduced to 26 members and later still disintegrated.
 Today there are 19 individuals.

 The group was officially visited by tourists on a gorilla safari in September 2009.

-It derived its name from River Nshongi where the group was found.
+It derives its name from River Nshongi where the group was found.
 The group is headed by Nshongi who is not the oldest silverbacks in the group and that the three silverbacks and 7 black backs live peacefully with one another.

 In July 2010, the troop broke and remained 26 individuals with the other split making the current Mishaya family.

 In 2013 the group further broke and reduced to 18 with the new split creating the current Bweza group with 10 individuals.
 Besides mountain gorillas, there are also other apes, birds and butterflies for you to catch a glimpse while on safari in Bwindi Impenetrable Forest.

 Nshongi is the name of a river close to where this gorilla family was first sighted.
 The river has a deep colour similar to honey, and as honey in the local language is called Omushongi Gwoboki the river was named Nshongi.